ucsd-its-sd/snowbot3/README.md

 ## Contributing

+If you just cloned the repository, you'll want to run `npm install` to have type hints and other development niceties (VSCode recommended).

 When logging in, do the same as the above, but when using `gh`, add the `write:packages` scope.

 ```sh